Gossip meeting “Home-made or improvised equipment for microscopy”

 A good crowd of Quekett members turned out on a day that provided a bit of relief from the heat-wave and brought along some interesting items that stimulated lots of gossip.

-Lisa Ashby brought her Pentax digital SLR with an RMS adapter fitted to a body cap, a 2-way rotating nosepiece and a couple of microscope objectives, an interesting arrangement for macro photography.
+Lisa and Nigel Ashby brought their Pentax digital SLR with an RMS adapter fitted to a body cap, a 2-way rotating nosepiece and a couple of microscope objectives, an interesting arrangement for macro photography.

 Rotating nosepiece on SLR camera

-Lisa is a descendent of the Watson family and is building up an interesting collection of their slides and equipment.
-In order to avoid frequent plugging and unplugging of low-voltage lamps for her stereomicroscope and the epi-illuminator of her Standard Metallurgical microscope, Lisa has built a box with 3 sockets and 3 switches.
-It was too heavy to bring to the meeting, so she brought some photographs instead.
+Nigel is a descendent of William Watson, and he and Lisa are building up an interesting collection of Watson slides and equipment.
+In order to avoid frequent plugging and unplugging of low-voltage lamps for their stereomicroscope and the epi-illuminator of their Standard Metallurgical microscope, Lisa and Nigel have built a box with 3 sockets and 3 switches.
+It was too heavy to bring to the meeting, so they brought some photographs instead.

 Switched power supply for Watson lamps [by Lisa Ashby]